-You may argue that HCP and Patients stakeholders do not want to be in anything but a transactional relationship with the Healthcare company.
-But evidence shows that this not necessarily true.
+You may argue that HCP and Patient stakeholders do not want to be in anything but a transactional relationship with the Healthcare company.
+But evidence shows that this is not necessarily true.
 We all look for a deeper relationship — searching for what Forrester Research's James L. McQuivey, calls Hope* — including relationships with companies and brands.

 In a reaction to this business risk, Healthcare companies have been creating services to foster relationships stronger than what can be derived from the strength of the individual products.
 And respondents in Vertic’s survey confirm that HCPs appreciate the value provided by Healthcare companies via services such as access to expert knowledge on therapeutic areas, diagnostic resources, clinical decision support, training in consultation efficiency, patient support, data services and similar.